5 daagse rondreis in zweden goteborg naar stockholm

 Pace

-You start the day calmly and drive short distances.
-Along the way, you plan stops for a walk, a museum or a break in a small town.
-You are never in the car for long and still have time to look around.
+You start your day calmly and cover short distances.
+Along the way, you plan stops for a walk, a museum visit or a break in a small town.
+You never spend too long in the car and always have time to look around.

 Highlights